Apple Venus Volume 1: Production

-The group elected to divide the project into two parts: one of rock songs, and the other of "orchustic" (orchestral/acoustic) songs augmented by a 40-piece symphony.
+The group elected to divide the Apple Venus project into two parts: one of rock songs, and the other of "orchustic" songs augmented by a 40-piece symphony.
 "It's still a pop album," Moulding said.
 "It's not like 'XTC Meets the London Philharmonic.'"
-They found a label, Cooking Vinyl, and a producer, Haydn Bendall, who previously engineered the band's debut EP 3D EP (1977) and had significant experience in recording orchestras.
-Prairie Prince, who drummed on Skylarking (1986), returned for the sessions.
+They found a label, Cooking Vinyl, and a producer, Haydn Bendall, who previously engineered the band's 1977 debut EP 3D and had experience recording orchestras.
+Former Tubes drummer Prairie Prince, who had played on XTC's 1986 album Skylarking, returned for the sessions.
 It soon became apparent that the band did not have the funds to record all the material they had.

 Moulding, Bendall and guitarist Dave Gregory wanted to reduce the project to one disc, but Partridge insisted on spreading it over two LPs.
-It was decided that they release one album with the orchestral portions ("volume 1") and leave the rock songs for its follow-up ("volume 2").
+It was decided that the group would release one album with the orchestral material ("volume 1") and leave the rock songs for "volume 2".
 Preliminary "programming sessions" were conducted at Bendall's home in late 1997.
 The group then commenced recording at Chris Difford's home studio in Sussex, but the sessions fell apart after two weeks.
 Moulding said that the group had to leave because the studio was not yet fully functioning.
-According to Partridge in a 2007 interview, Difford "stole" the master tapes, "and he's still got them to this day," forcing the band to record the album from scratch—twice (the second runthrough was deemed unsatisfactory).
+According to Partridge in a 2007 interview, Difford "stole" the master tapes from these sessions, forcing the band to re-record the album from scratch twice (as the second run-through was deemed unsatisfactory).

 In early 1998, the group reconvened at Chipping Norton Recording Studios and recorded backing tracks over the course of six weeks.
 A single orchestral session was held at Abbey Road Studios, but its recording was rushed and had to be edited over a three-month period.
 According to Gregory, the band had no money left at this point, and the session had to be funded by a Japanese record label.
 John Morrish of The Independent reported that "the human string players could not match the mathematical precision of 'River of Orchids' ...
 Nor could the woodwinds cope with the computerised ostinato in 'Greenman' ...
 The orchestra became a glorified sample, cut and pasted together to achieve the 'Vaughan Williams with a hard-on' sound required."
-Much of this work was done with ProTools and with the assistance of Bendall, Partridge said, "until he had to quit to work on other projects."
+Much of this work was done in Pro Tools, with the assistance of Bendall "until he had to quit to work on other projects."
 The rest of the album, which mostly involved vocal, bass and acoustic guitar overdubs, was recorded in Moulding's garage.